radarroark/xit/README.md

 xit push origin master
 ```

-NOTE: right now, clone will take much longer than with git, because we are generating patches for every commit in the repo's history in order to do [patch-based merging](docs/patch.md).
-I will change this soon so patches are generated as an optional step after cloning; if you choose not to generate patches, it will use the git-style three-way merge instead of patch-based merging.

 I still need to implement `pull` but for now you can combine `fetch` and `merge` to get the same effect:

 ```